Dawn of DC: Changes to the DC Universe

 Following the events of "Lazarus Planet", the Doom Patrol, led by the Chief, a new personality of Crazy Jane, have a new mission statement: with a rise in the metahuman population, their goal is to help, protect and offer safe haven, for the world's metahumans.
-Along with a new mission, the Doom Patrol have a new base named The Shelter, based out of an old missile silo, to provide shelter to new metahumans and place to where they can better improve their abilities.
+Along with a new mission, the Doom Patrol have a new base called the Shelter, based out of an old missile silo, to provide shelter to new metahumans and allow them to improve their abilities.
+The Doom Patrol are joined by two new metahumans - Beast Girl and Degenerate.

 During Dark Crisis, the superhero Oliver Queen / Green Arrow disappeared and did not return with the rest of the Justice League.
 This disappearance is investigated by the other members of the Arrow Family including Dinah Lance / Black Canary, Roy Harper / Arsenal and Connor Hawke / Green Arrow.
 Lian Harper, who died in the 2009 story Cry for Justice, is now back alive and well, reunited with her father, Roy Harper, and has rejoined the Arrow family.
 Connor ends up traveling to the future and meeting the Legion of Super-Heroes.
 For some unknown reason, the Green Arrow family can no longer be reunited in its entirety for in the future they caused a "Great Disaster".

 Following "Lazarus Planet", magic in the DC Universe now works differently causing Billy Batson to use a new name, The Captain, as whenever he says "Shazam!", it triggers his transformation to occur.
 Other than Mary Marvel, the rest of the Shazam Family no longer has powers.
 Through the powers of Hippolyta, the meaning of "Shazam!" for Mary Marvel stands for new deities; Selene, Hippolyta, Artemis, Zephyrus, Aurora, and Minerva, though her powers appear to be the same.

 The Guardians of the Universe have mysteriously disappeared, and in their place, the United Planets have taken control of the Green Lantern Corps.
 The United Planets claim that Sector 2814 (Earth) is a liability to the universe and reassign all Green Lanterns to other sectors across the universe.
 Furious at this change, Hal Jordan quit the Green Lantern Corps and returned to Earth.
 Carol Ferris, Hal Jordan's long time romantic interest has moved on from Hal and now has a new fiance.
 John Stewart retires from the Green Lantern Corps and now lives on Earth with his mother.